bpdoherty1/635_FirstAssignment/README1.md

 Card Game Features
 1. Rules feature: Easy to understand rules
-2. # of players feature: Ability to play with just two players
+2. Number of players feature: Ability to play with just two players
 3. Parental need feature: No parents needed to start
 4. Equipment needed feature: Only need 1 deck of cards to play